I was once an exec for a prominent financial magazine.…

 Bonus, her leading man was none other than Hollywood musical and dance icon Fred Astaire.
 The result?
 This movie is a slice of heaven.
 Watch and be transported.
 It’s delightful.

-4. The Nun’s Story (1959)
+5. The Nun’s Story (1959)

-The Nun didn’t require glamor.
+The Nun didn’t require glamour.
 It didn’t require designer dresses nor a charming tomboyish character.
 Audrey Hepburn considers this her finest performance, and who’s going to argue with her?
 Audrey’s character, who struggles with the strict lifestyle of nunhood, and who goes from the cold temps of Belgium, Europe, to the foreign tropical heat of the Belgian Congo in Africa, is rich with substance.
 It’s a meaty character for any actress, and Audrey’s electrifyingly understated, literally “quiet” performance earned her an Oscar nomination.

-5. Breakfast at Tiffany’s (1961)
+7. Breakfast at Tiffany’s (1961)

 Here it is – the definitive Audrey Hepburn role.
 Hepburn’s portrayal of Holly Golightly as the naïve, eccentric café society girl is her most memorable and identifiable role.
 A film based on Truman Capote’s novel of the same name, the eccentric, charming Holly had to be played by someone of that ilk.
 Who better than the style queen of the 1950s?
-Yes, that revered definition of sophistication?
+Yes, that revered definition of sophistication.
 Despite Audrey describing herself as being “generally introverted,” she steps into this role without skipping a beat.

 A film that deserves to be called a “classic,” this movie offers plenty of memorable moments.
 There’s the cat called “Cat,” then Audrey sitting on the windowsill singing Moon River, and then that now-iconic black dress she wears while window shopping at the jewelry store.
 Before TV’s Rachel from FRIENDS and her iconic hairstyle, it was Holly from Breakfast at Tiffany’s and her little black dress.
 Sophistication!

-6. The Children’s Hour (1961)
+8. The Children’s Hour (1961)

 An early, pioneering example of the now-modern, mainstream film genre of queer cinema, The Children’s Hour is a masterfully thoughtful, intriguing film.
 It’s also a heartbreaking character study.
 What happens when two boarding school teachers are accused of having an “unnatural” relationship (aka a lesbian love affair)?
-Starring Audrey Hepburn as Karen Wright, the supposed love interest of Shirley MacLaine’s character Martha Dobie, this film is a kind of “film noir of the heart.”

-It’s beautifully shot in black and white, and Audrey and Shirley keep us interested and caring throughout this murky, tense drama.
 What’s more, cinematic legend has it that Audrey and Shirley never discussed their roles while filming.
 The topic of homosexuality was still that taboo in the early 1960s.
 Regardless of the lack of character discussion with her co-star, Audrey is stellar in The Children’s Hour.
 It’s a definite must-see in her illustrious filmography.

-7. Charade (1963)
+9. Charade (1963)

+Audrey plays a glamorous Parisian widow who unfortunately becomes involved in a money scandal involving her deceased husband.
+Cary Grant’s “man of a thousand names” (watch the film to understand the joke) also enters the drama to bring further exciting, white-knuckled suspense.
 What more could one want from a movie experience than two elegant superstars like Audrey Hepburn and Cary Grant sleuthing around and falling in love in a Parisian adventure?
 Divine.
 Sit back and be entertained.

-8. My Fair Lady (1964)
+10. My Fair Lady (1964)

 As if giving one iconic performance wasn’t enough, Hepburn brought her A-game, charm, and musical prowess as Eliza Doolittle in My Fair Lady.
 Snobbish Professor Henry Higgins, played excellently by Rex Harrison, tries to transform Ms. Doolittle, a young woman with a Cockney accent, into a lady of class and distinction in early 1900s London.
 Holly Golightly from Breakfast at Tiffany’s was Audrey Hepburn’s most popular role, but Eliza Dolittle in My Fair Lady was possibly her most loved.

-9. Two for the Road (1967)
+13. Two for the Road (1967)

 Often referred to as one of Audrey’s best, most critically acclaimed, though often overlooked performances, Audrey’s portrayal of an unhappily married woman Joanna Wallace is exquisitely touching and thoroughly believable.
 Cinema in the late 1960s was changing to embrace more contemporary, realistic plots and characters, and Two for the Road is a beautiful example of this powerful shift.